dataarts/dat.gui/README.md

 # dat.GUI
+@MacroMan's fork with extra features

 A lightweight graphical user interface for changing variables in JavaScript.

 Get started with dat.GUI by reading the [tutorial](http://workshop.chromeexperiments.com/examples/gui) or the [API documentation](API.md).

+## MacroMan's extra features
+* hide/show methods on GUI instances
+* hide/show methods on Controllers

+See API.md for usage

 ## Packaged Builds